announcements

 Secrets detection using Semantic Analysis

-Unlike other secrets scanners, Semgrep Secrets can reason about how data is used within your code.
-Traditional scanners don’t leverage any form of data-flow analysis for detecting secrets, resulting in a lack of prioritization of results and missed coverage.
+Unlike any other secrets scanner, Semgrep Secrets can reason about how data is used within your code.
+Traditional scanners are limited by regex capabilities and can’t leverage any form of data-flow analysis for detecting secrets which results in a lack of prioritization of results and missed coverage.
+Let’s look at a couple of examples to understand how Semantic Analysis works.

 The above example also highlights several shortcomings of regex-only scanners.
-Because the word “password” or something similarly generic is not used as a variable name, regex scanners will likely skip Line 5.
+Because the word “password” or something similarly generic is not used as a variable name, regex scanners are likely to skip Line 5, resulting in a potential false negative.

 Validating if a secret is active

-Semgrep Secrets goes beyond basic regex-only detection.
-It performs validity checks to confirm that the detected credentials are not just present but also active, allowing you to prioritize the most critical secrets.
+With Semgrep Secrets, we’ve built Semgrep’s first engine post-processor.
+We perform validity checks to confirm that the detected credentials are not just present but also active, allowing you to prioritize the most critical secrets.
 This saves you and your developers time by shifting the focus to mitigating the risks associated with live keys.

 Secrets validation